Earl Browder: Espionage

-Browder's public protestations against accusations of spying were contradicted by the 1995 release of the so-called Venona documents.
+Browder's public protestations against accusations of spying were contradicted by the 1995 release of the Venona documents.
 This secretly decoded material confirmed that Browder was engaged in recruiting potential espionage agents for Soviet intelligence during the 1940s.

-In 1938 Rudy Baker (Venona code name: SON) had been appointed to head the CPUSA underground apparatus to replace J. Peters, after the defection of Whittaker Chambers, allegedly at the request of Browder (Venona code name: FATHER).
+In 1938, Rudy Baker (Venona code name: SON) had been appointed to head the CPUSA underground apparatus to replace J. Peters, after the defection of Whittaker Chambers, allegedly at the request of Browder (Venona code name: FATHER).
 According to self-confessed NKVD recruiter Louis Budenz, he and Browder participated in discussions with Soviet intelligence officials to plan the assassination of Leon Trotsky.

 While in federal custody in the US, Browder never revealed his status as an agent recruiter.
 He was never prosecuted for espionage.
 Venona decrypt #588 April 29, 1944, from the KGB New York office states, "for more than a year Zubilin (station chief) and I tried to get in touch with Victor Perlo and Charles Flato.
 For some reason Browder did not come to the meeting and just decided to put Bentley in touch with the whole group.
 All occupy responsible positions in Washington, D.C."
 Soviet intelligence thought highly of Browder's recruitment work: in a 1946 OGPU memorandum, Browder was personally credited with hiring eighteen intelligence agents for the Soviet Union.

 Members of Browder's family were also involved in work for Soviet intelligence.
 According to a 1938 letter from Browder to Georgi Dimitrov, then General Secretary of the Comintern, Browder's younger sister Marguerite was an agent working in various European countries for the NKVD.
 (The letter was found in the Comintern archives after the fall of the Soviet Union.)
 Browder expressed concern over the effect on the American public if his sister's secret work for Soviet intelligence were to be exposed: "In view of my increasing involvement in national political affairs and growing connections in Washington political circles ... it might become dangerous to this political work if hostile circles in America should obtain knowledge of my sister's work."
 He requested she be released from her European duties and returned to America to serve "in other fields of activity".
 Dimitrov forwarded Browder's request to Nikolai Yezhov, then head of the NKVD, requesting Marguerite Browder's transfer.
-Browder's half-niece, Helen Lowry (aka Elza Akhmerova, also Elsa Akhmerova), worked with Iskhak Akhmerov, a Soviet NKVD espionage controller, from 1936–1939 under the code name ADA(?)
+Browder's half-niece, Helen Lowry (aka Elza Akhmerova, also Elsa Akhmerova), worked with Iskhak Akhmerov, a Soviet NKVD espionage controller, from 1936 to 1939 under the code name ADA(?)
 ADA was Kitty Harris (later changed to ELZA)).
 In 1939, Helen Lowry married Akhmerov.
 Lowry was named by Soviet intelligence agent Elizabeth Bentley as one of her contacts.
 Lowry, Akhmerov and their actions on behalf of Soviet intelligence are referred to in several Venona project decryptions as well as Soviet KGB archives.